Bulgarian lev: Coins

+These images are to scale at 2.5 pixels per millimetre.
+For table standards, see the coin specification table.

 Commemorative coins

-In 2004, 2005, and 2007, commemorative circulation issues were struck of the 50 stotinkas coin.
+In 2004, 2005, and 2007, commemorative circulation issues were struck of the 50 stotinki coin.
 In 2018, a commemorative circulation issue of the 2 leva coin was issued.
-These coins are not found in general circulation.
+These coins were not found in general circulation.

 Many commercial commemorative coins have also been minted.

 Banknotes

 In 1999, banknotes were introduced in denominations of 1, 2, 5, 10, 20, and 50 leva.
 100 leva notes were added in 2003.
-The 1 and 2 lev notes were later replaced by coins of similar value and withdrawn from circulation.
+The 1 and 2 leva notes were later replaced by coins of similar value and withdrawn from circulation.